yigitnerukuc/comprovider/README.md

 ### Usage

-Just add these block on your app/config.php
+Just add these block in your app/config.php

 ```php
 /*